tomyedwab/www/blog/src/posts/cursor-review.md

-# How I write code using Cursor: A review
-Written: October 14, 2024
+__TITLE__ How I write code using Cursor: A review __SUBTITLE__ Written October 14, 2024

-In forums relating to AI and AI coding in particular, I see a common inquiry from experienced software developers: Is anyone getting value out of tools like Cursor, and is it worth the subscription price?
+In forums relating to AI and AI coding in particular, I see a common inquiry from experienced software developers: *Is anyone getting value out of tools like Cursor, and is it worth the subscription price?*

 A few months into using Cursor as my daily driver for both personal and work projects, I have some observations to share about whether this is a